var-lab-it/opencal/README.md

 ![Checks](https://github.com/var-lab-it/opencal/actions/workflows/workflows.yml/badge.svg)
 [![codecov backend](https://codecov.io/gh/var-lab-it/opencal/graph/badge.svg?token=P6QF1EYWLJ)](https://codecov.io/gh/var-lab-it/opencal)

-**OpenCal** is a modern, open-source web application that simplifies and streamlines the process of scheduling appointments.
+This is the **OpenCal** Backend API.
+OpenCal is a modern, open-source web application that simplifies and streamlines the process of scheduling appointments.
 It’s ideal for anyone who organizes meetings and wants to save time, whether they are self-employed, part of a team or employed by a company.
 Due to its open license, OpenCal can be used, customized, and self-hosted free of charge.
 It is also suitable for